 Position & Client Overview:

-These opportunities will go quickly; the chance to work in a state-of-the-art fully automated Histology department are rare.
-In addition to the cutting edge equipment there are vast opportunties for growth within this health system.
+These opportunities will go quickly; the chance to work in a state-of-the-art fully automated histology department are rare.
+In addition to the cutting edge equipment there are vast opportunities for growth within this health system.

 The compensation and benefits are excellent and even includes several bonus incentives.
-ASCP is preferred however there is some flexibilty for experienced candidates.
+ASCP is preferred however there is some flexibility for experienced candidates.

 In addition to the outstanding work opportunity this location truly offers it all!
-You can enjoy all four seasons along with boating, golfing. hiking, museums, as well as wineries and breweries.
-The New Mexican cusine is amazing and please don't foget the annual International Balloon Fiesta.
+You can enjoy all four seasons along with boating, golfing, hiking, museums, as well as wineries and breweries.
+The New Mexican cuisine is amazing and please don't forget the annual International Balloon Fiesta.

 Perform routine specimen preparation which involves cutting various tissue types and mounting them on glass slides for examination under the microscope by the pathologist.

 Nationally certified histotechnician experienced in receiving, processing, and preparing patient tissue specimens for microscopic examination and analysis by the pathologist.
 Able to perform complex histologic procedures, recognize deviations from expected results, and analyze and correct problems using scientific principles learned from NAACLS training and 0 years of experience.

 - Calibrate, operate, troubleshoot and maintain the equipment

 - Dexterity and good hand-eye coordination are required to collect and prepare specimens